 Island Grown Gleaning: Gathering Food for our Community

 Gleaning is the act of gathering food that would otherwise not be sold.
 Farms donate crops because they don’t meet store quality standards, they grow more than they can sell, or they are not able to harvest produce in time.
 In those cases, Island Grown Gleaning is able to quickly harvest large areas of ripe produce.
-Our team of dedicated volunteers spends extra time removing old leaves, checking for spots and thoughtfully distributing the food we glean.
+Our team of dedicated volunteers spends extra time removing old leaves, checking for spots, and thoughtfully distributing the food we glean.
+IGI also receives fish from the MV Striped Bass & Bluefish Derby and venison from the Venison Donation Program, a collaboration between IGI and the MV Agricultural Society.

 IGI shares gleaned food with schools, senior centers, the Island Food Pantry, Serving Hands, MV Food Baskets, and other local organizations.